scientiist/JUI/README.md

 -- I don't particularly like this method, and am looking for an alternative

 function love.update(delta)
-    scene:update(delta) -- the UIContainer will recursively call update(delta) on all descendants end
+    scene:update(delta) -- the JUIScene will recursively call update(delta) on all descendants end

 function love.draw()
     scene:render() -- same thing with render()
 end
 ```

 ## Other Information